NETWAYS/notify_zammad/README.md

 # notify-zammad

-A notification plugin for (mostly) Icinga 2 which manages problems as tickets in a Zammad instance.
+A notification plugin for (mostly) Icinga which manages problems as Zammad tickets.

-This plugin opens/updates/closes Zammad Tickets via Zammad API.
+This plugin opens/updates/closes Zammad tickets via the Zammad API.

-Problem notications will open a new ticket if none exists.
-If a ticket exists it will add an article to the this ticket.
+Problem notifications will open a new ticket if none exists.
 The ticket will be in state `new`.
+If a ticket exists the plugin will add an article to the this ticket.

-Acknowledgement notications will add an article to an existing ticket.
+Acknowledgement notifications will add an article to an existing ticket.
 This will also set the ticket state to `open`.
 If no ticket exists nothing will happen.

-Recovery notications closes an existing ticket.
+Recovery notifications will close an existing ticket.
 This will set the ticket state to `closed`.
 If no ticket exists nothing will happen.